swiftlang/swift-evolution/proposals/XXXX-remove-final-support-in-protocol-extensions.md

 This proposal disallows the `final` keyword when declaring functions in protocol extensions.

+*Discussion took place on the Swift Evolution mailing list in the [Remove support for final in protocol extensions](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20170306/033604.html) thread.*

 ## Motivation

 In the current version of Swift, the `final` keyword does not modify